NEC Selected as Technology Partner in the Implementation of Biometric Solutions for NIISe

 "Advancing Malaysia's border control system also generates positive social-economic impacts.
 Through the NIISe project, both IRIS and NEC Malaysia will be able to create job opportunities.
 Beyond developing solutions that propel Malaysia's progress, we also work closely with our partners and stakeholders to support talent development in the digital space," added Mr. Chong.

-Both IRIS and NEC are committed to develop skilled talent in the areas of digital transformation, and both companies will also nurture young Malaysians under the Professional Training and Education for Growing Entrepreneurs (PROTEGE) Ready-to-Work program by the Ministry of Entrepreneur Development and Cooperatives (MEDAC).
+Both IRIS and NEC are committed to develop skilled Malaysians in the areas of digital transformation, and both companies will also nurture young Malaysians under the Professional Training and Education for Growing Entrepreneurs (PROTÉGÉ) Ready-to-Work programme by the Ministry of Entrepreneur Development and Cooperatives (MEDAC).

 About NEC Corporation of Malaysia Sdn.
 Bhd.